 Co-employment occurs when two or more companies share control over a worker and are jointly considered employers for legal and tax purposes.
 In the context of contingent labor, this often happens when a staffing agency provides a worker to a company, and both have a say in the worker’s schedule, duties, or employment terms.

-Liability: If co-employment is determined, the company may be responsible for providing benefits such as health insurance, paid time off, or retirement plans.
+Liability for Benefits: If co-employment is determined, the company may be responsible for providing benefits such as health insurance, paid time off, or retirement plans.

-How a VMS Helps Avoid Co-Employment Risk
+How a VMS Helps you Avoid Co-Employment Risk

 Assignment Duration Monitoring